-As you begin your life, you are full of all kinds of dreams, adventures and curiosity.
+As you begin your life, you are full of all kinds of dreams, adventures, and curiosity.
 Every day seems to hold a new beginning or a magical opportunity.
-You can’t even imagine that anything could possibly stop you or stand in your way.
+You can’t even imagine that anything could stop you.
+Is it possible to recapture that feeling of childhood invincibility?

-And then—guest what?
-You find out you can’t get a job in the field you’ve just spent thousands (and sometimes hundreds of thousands) of dollars preparing for.
-As a matter of fact, sometimes you’re expected to work for minimum wage if you are even able to find a job.
+At this age, you may have just spent thousands (and sometimes hundreds of thousands) of dollars preparing for the workforce.
+And then—guess what?
+You find out you can’t get a job in your chosen field.
+Sometimes, you’re expected to work for minimum wage if you can even find a job.

 Or you love your job, but as last hired you are often first fired when reorganization occurs.
-Or you find out you don’t like the job you’ve trained for, and want to try something else.
-Or you think you know a better way of doing it, so why work for someone else when you could be making your own decisions—so yes, let’s become an entrepreneur.
+Maybe you find out you don’t like the job you’ve trained for and want to try something else.
+It’s possible you think you know a better way of doing it, so why work for someone else when you could make your own decisions.
+This might lead you to become an entrepreneur.

-Regardless of your circumstances, you are now hitting 29 and it’s time you get with it and on the right track.
+Regardless of your circumstances, you are now hitting 29.
+It’s time you get with it and on the right track.
 So what do you do?
-There are all types of people giving you advice and all kinds of possibilities but you’re at a crossroad and you know it.
+There are many people giving you advice and all kinds of possibilities, but you’re at a crossroads and you know it.

-When people come to me for mentoring or coaching, they’re usually in their 50’s, and believe it or not, they are still asking the same questions.
+When people come to me for mentoring or coaching, they’re usually in their 50s.
+Believe it or not, they are still asking the same questions.

 I am so glad you are, because your whole life is in front of you.
 I preach every day that you should go to sleep with a smile on your face and get up with one as well.
-And even though you will face numerous obstacles and crises in your day, when you can do those two things, it is all worth it.
+Even though you will face many obstacles and crises in your day, when you can do those two things, it is all worth it.

 So, how do you find your true purpose in life and what your significant talents are?

 Is it working with children?
 Do you like being outdoors?
 Are you thrilled when you come up with a new process?
-Do you want to travel extensively?
+Are you fueled with a need to travel extensively?

 2. Think about your personal life.

 Is having a family important to you?
 Do you want to stay physically close to your parents?
-Do you prefer urban or rural life?
-Do you like a big city or small?
+Would you prefer urban or rural life?
+What type of place do you want to live in—a big city or small one?

 3. What is your rhythm like?

 Do you like to work 9 to 5?
 Are evenings off limits?
-Do you prefer four 12 hour days and then three days off or are you up for a24/7 kind of life?
+Are you more productive with four 12-hour days and then three days off or are you up for a24/7 kind of life?

 4. Lifestyle is next.

 Do you want to make just enough money to take care of expenses and then have the freedom to do other things?
-Do you really enjoy the better things in life, go on vacations to the “ritziest” places and dine in the finest of restaurants?
-Do you want to combine work with travel so you can see the world and get paid for it?
-Do you prefer a part-time work environment along with part-time volunteering.
+Maybe you really enjoy the better things in life, like going on vacations to the “ritziest” places and dining in the finest of restaurants?

-5. Do you need a lot of people around you to keep you excited and interested or are you a lone wolf who likes to work alone with no one to interrupt you?
+5. Do you need many people around you to keep you excited and interested or are you a lone wolf who likes to work alone with no one to interrupt you?

-Do you like following directions and doing repetitive tasks or do you want to be the decision maker who is constantly discovering new methodologies?
-Do you like unpredictability or do you want to know that when your customers or clients call or come in, you will have all the answers?
+Do you enjoy following directions and doing repetitive tasks, or do you want to be the decision maker who is constantly discovering new methodologies?
+Does unpredictability make you thrive, or do you want to know that when your customers or clients call or come in, you will have all the answers?